 )

-The Upper protocol entity parameter specifies whether the service primitive was triggered by an ITS Transport protocol (e.g. BTP) or by the GeoNetworking to IPv6 Adaptation Sub-Layer (GN6ASL).
-In case the upper protocol entity is the IPv6 Adaptation Sub-Layer, the ALI ID for the message is requested to the MCO_NET entity.
+The Upper protocol entity parameter specifies whether the service primitive was triggered by an ITS Transport protocol (e.g., BTP) or by the GeoNetworking to IPv6 Adaptation Sub-Layer (GN6ASL).
+In case the upper protocol entity is the IPv6 Adaptation Sub-Layer, the AliID for the message is requested to the MCO_NET entity.

-The Packet transport type parameter specifies the packet transport type (GUC, SHB, TSB, GBC, GAC).
+The Packet transport type parameter specifies the packet transport type.
+The parameter can be either: (0) GUC, (1) SHB, (2) TSB, (3) GBC, (4) GAC.

 The Destination parameter specifies the destination address for GeoUnicast or the geographical area for GBC/GAC.
 The destinations address for GeoUnicast can optionally contain the MID field only; with the other fields set to 0 (see figure 3 and table 1).

-The Communication profile parameter determines the LL protocol entityto use.
+The AliID parameter indicates the ALI at the Access layer that should be used for transmission and the GAGH to use to handle this packet.

 The Security profile parameter determines the security service to invoke.